ProjectorRays/ProjectorRays/README.md

 ## How do I use it?

-The only dependencies besides the standard library are Boost and zlib.
+The only dependencies besides the standard library are Boost 1.72.0 or later and zlib.
 Once you have these, run `make` and then `./projectorrays MOVIE_FILE`

 ProjectorRays will output `.lingo` files with guessed source code in the current working directory.